-There are directors of PUG, APH and MA programs.
+There are directors of various programs.
 They have the responsibility to assist students in these degree programs in whatever way possible.
 See the academic program for more details.
 There are also directors of various centres of research and publication.

 44.1 Office of the Director of ICT